!! Be Blessed and Nothing Less !!

 The story opens with the births of two children on the very same day.
 The female child is born into the Family-of-Baht (the daughter) and the male child is born into the Family-of-Ben (the son).
 Before the birth of the children, the parents of both families had established a covenant to join the daughter, Ishsha (the future wife), with the son, Ish (the future husband), in holy matrimony.
 The wedding date was pre-ordained to be realized in the same month, in this case, on the very same day of the children’s birth, twenty years in the future.

 The births of the children represent YHWH’s conception of the Appointed-Times.
 Since the Appointed-Times are directly tied to Yahoshua’s ministry, they were conceived before the creation of the world and are therefore a principal factor that influenced the ‘how and why’ the physical creation was designed as it was.
-The pre-ordained holy matrimony symbolizes YHWH’s intention to prepare a bride for Himself with those that adhere to His purpose.
+The pre-ordained holy matrimony of the children symbolizes YHWH’s intention to prepare a bride for Himself with those that submit to His will.
 The birth and the wedding of the children being on the same day helps us to comprehend YHWH’s intentional arrangement of the Appointed-Times.
 Under the Old Covenant format, the symbols and ornaments were fashioned after and were also appointed on the same days that the authentic Appointed-Times would unfold in their prophetic fulfillment.

 As the years passed, the parents would call their families together each year to celebrate the birth of Ishsha and Ish.
 In their youth, the children didn’t understand the significance of this appointed-time that happened on the same day each year.
 As the cycle continued, the children finally related the celebration to the day of their birth.
 Of course, the children enjoyed the celebrations and would always look forward to the next one in the following year.
 As the children grew, unaware to them, their parents were teaching, guiding and preparing them for the appointed-time that would unfold on their twentieth birthday.
 Although the celebrations served as a rehearsal, Ishsha and Ish would not be able to comprehend or be fully prepared for what had been ordained for them.